 Here are a two interesting facts we learned on the tour:

 - The Atlas weighed 265,000 pounds at launch

 - The speed of the Atlas was 12x that of a .45 caliber bullet

-Overall, we really enjoyed our stay.
-The Missile Site tour made it extra special for us.
-Even if you’re not camping at the site, it’s well worth the drive to take the tour.
+We were really glad to have found this campground near Loveland Colorado and would stay here again.
+Even if you’re not camping at Missile Site Park, it’s worth the drive to take the tour.
 One item to note, the site did not appear to be wheelchair accessible.

 More information about Missile Site Park campground and tour can be found on the Weld County website.